dhrjklt/Nvidia-Digits/README.md

 # Follow the procedure

-Verify you have a GPU on the system and it is being detected properly lspci | grep -i nvidia
+Verify you have a GPU on the system and it is being detected properly

+lspci | grep -i nvidia

+Verify that you are running the supported OS

+uname -m && cat /etc/*release

+Verify that the system has linux kernel headers installed

+sudo apt-get install linux-headers-$(uname -r)

+Update ld-conf for the runtime to automatically find your libraries

+echo "/usr/local/cuda/lib64" | sudo tee /etc/ld.so.conf.d/cuda64.conf

+sudo ldconfig